Gwyneth Herbert: Ten Lives and All the Ghosts

 In early 2008, Herbert was commissioned by a collaborative project between Peter Gabriel and Bowers & Wilkins to record an acoustic album at Gabriel's Real World Studios.
 The result of these sessions, Ten Lives, was released as a digital download in July 2008, available only from the Bowers & Wilkins website as part of their Music Club.

-Remixed versions of these songs were to form the basis of Herbert's album All the Ghosts, which was released by Naim Edge in July 2009 in Europe to critical acclaim, including four-starred reviews from The Daily Telegraph and The Guardian; the album was released in the United States in June 2010.
+Remixed versions of these songs were to form the basis of Herbert's album All the Ghosts: it was released by Naim Edge in July 2009 in Europe to critical acclaim, including four-starred reviews from The Daily Telegraph and The Guardian; the album was released in the United States in June 2010.
 This album also featured two further recordings, including a cover version of David Bowie's "Rock 'n' Roll Suicide", by Robert Harder, who had previously collaborated with Herbert as recording engineer of Between Me and the Wardrobe.
 It was remastered for vinyl by Steve Rooke at Abbey Road Studios, London and reissued in LP format in 2010.